skgrange/saqgetr/README.md

 ## Framework

 **sairr** acts as an interface to pre-prepared data files located on a web server.
 For each monitoring site serviced, there is a single file containing all observations.
 There are a number of metadata files too which enable users to further understand the location and type of observations are available.
-The data files are compressed text files which allows for simple and fast importing and if other interfaces wish to be developed, it will be easy.
+The data files are compressed text files (`.csv.gz`) which allows for simple and fast importing and if other interfaces wish to be developed, this should be simple.

 ## Usage